AnkushSarkar10/pixi-dashed-line/README.md

 #### lineTo(x: number, y: number, closePath?: boolean)
 Draws a dashed line.
 If closePath = true, then lineTo will leave a proper gap if its destination is the first point (ie, if this line closes the shape)

-#### drawCircle(x: number, y: number, radius: number, points=80, matrix?: PIXI.Matrix)
+#### circle(x: number, y: number, radius: number, points=80, matrix?: PIXI.Matrix)
-where x,y is the center of circle, and points are the number of points used to draw the circle; matrix is applied before the draw (this adds a shape-specific transform to pixi's DisplayObject transforms)
+where x,y is the center of circle, and points are the number of points used to draw the circle; matrix is applied before the draw (this adds a shape-specific transform to pixi's Container transforms)

-#### drawEllipse(x: number, y: number, radiusX: number, radiusY: number, points=80, matrix?: PIXI.Matrix)
+#### ellipse(x: number, y: number, radiusX: number, radiusY: number, points=80, matrix?: PIXI.Matrix)
-where x,y is the center of ellipse, and points are the number of points used to draw the ellipse; matrix is applied before the draw (this adds a shape-specific transform to pixi's DisplayObject transforms)
+where x,y is the center of ellipse, and points are the number of points used to draw the ellipse; matrix is applied before the draw (this adds a shape-specific transform to pixi's Container transforms)

-#### drawRect(x: number, y: number, width: number, height: number, matrix?: PIXI.Matrix)
+#### rect(x: number, y: number, width: number, height: number, matrix?: PIXI.Matrix)
-draws a dashed rectangle; matrix is applied before the draw (this adds a shape-specific transform to pixi's DisplayObject transforms)
+draws a dashed rectangle; matrix is applied before the draw (this adds a shape-specific transform to pixi's Container transforms)

-#### drawPolygon(PIXI.Point[] | number[], matrix?: PIXI.Matrix)
+#### polygon(PIXI.Point[] | number[], matrix?: PIXI.Matrix)
-draws a dashed polygon; matrix is applied before the draw (this adds a shape-specific transform to pixi's DisplayObject transforms)
+draws a dashed polygon; matrix is applied before the draw (this adds a shape-specific transform to pixi's Container transforms)

-#### setLineStyle()
+#### setStrokeStyle()
-changes line style to the proper dashed line style -- this is useful if the graphics element's lineStyle was changed
+changes stroke style to the proper dashed stroke style -- this is useful if the graphics element's stroketyle was changed

 ## Simple Example